Best Medicare Supplement Plans in Wisconsin (2026)

 Wisconsin residents can access free assistance with Medicare Supplement plan selection through these resources:

 • Wisconsin State Health Insurance Assistance Program (SHIP): Wisconsin's SHIP program connects you with certified counselors who provide free, unbiased Medicare guidance.
-SHIP counselors help you understand eligibility, enrollment and plan options for Medicare Supplement coverage.
+SHIP counselors answer questions about eligibility and enrollment, and help you choose among Medicare Supplement plan options.
 Contact the Medigap Helpline at 1-800-242-1060 for telephone counseling.

 • Office of the Commissioner of Insurance: Wisconsin's insurance regulator handles consumer complaints and enforces insurance laws.
-The office investigates disputes between consumers and insurers and provides assistance with insurance coverage questions.
+The office reviews disputes between consumers and insurers and answers insurance coverage questions.
 Call 1-800-236-8517 (outside Wisconsin) or 608-266-0103 (within Wisconsin).

-• Bureau of Aging and Disability Resources: Administers programs and services for older Wisconsin residents, including Medicare counseling through local Aging and Disability Resource Centers (ADRCs).
+• Bureau of Aging and Disability Resources: Administers programs and services for older Wisconsin residents.
+Medicare counseling is available through local Aging and Disability Resource Centers (ADRCs).
 The bureau oversees benefit specialists who provide confidential advice about Medicare and other programs.
 Call 608-266-2536.

-• Medicare.gov: The official Medicare website has tools for comparing plans in your ZIP code, including Medicare Supplement policies.
+• Medicare.gov: The official Medicare website has tools for comparing plans in your ZIP code.
+Medicare Supplement policies are included in the comparison tool.

 Best Medigap Plans in Wisconsin: Bottom Line